 Xamarin loses this point due to platforms’ regular updates.
 This SDK uses native UI components and has to adapt each time when there is an update.
 This also makes Xamarin not suitable for UI code reuse.

 Better developer experience

 Developers love the Hot Reload feature of Flutter.
 It allows them to experiment with the UI, add and change features, perform better and faster bug fixing without losing the state of the application.
 Hot Reload just applies the changes immediately and displays them in the UI directly.

-Another thing that takes care for developers is the ability to access native features like third-party components and reuse native code in Swift, Java, and other.
+Another thing that takes care for developers is the ability to access native features like third-party components and reuse native code in Swift, Java, and others.

-Nevertheless, Xamarin also tries to provide developers with useful and handy features like live reload - an equivalent to Hot Reload - yet the majority of them are accessible only via pay subscription.
+Nevertheless, Xamarin also tries to provide developers with useful and handy features like life reload – an equivalent to Hot Reload – yet the majority of them are accessible only via pay subscription.

 The integration of third-party components such as libraries is implemented in Flutter way better than in Xamarin.
 Thou Flutter lacks such libraries at the moment, the number still rises and Flutter’s ability to integrate third-party components is better than Xamarin.